discuitnet/docs/README.md

 # Discuit Documentation

 This repository has the code for the Discuit documentation website.
-The website is made using [Astro](https://astro.build) and [Starlight](https://starlight.astro.build).
+The website is made using [VitePress](https://vitepress.dev).

 ## Build Instructions